Our Product Pipeline

 Testing expression of a range of constructs in different platform systems to select the optimal conditions for this specific protein.

 Following expression we determine the best purification methods to maximise purity and yield, before scaling up to manufacturing quantities.

 - Influenza NA

-Our antibody pipeline reflects the continuing importance of developing highly specific and well characterised antibodies for use in infectious disease research and diagnosis.
+Our antibody pipeline reflects the continuing importance of developing highly specific, well-characterised antibodies for infectious disease research and diagnosis.
 In particular, understanding the cross-reactivity profile of antibodies within closely related virus families is of especial importance.
 Our antibodies are developed against mammalian-expressed antigens, which are properly glycosylated and therefore representative of the native antigen that the antibodies must bind to.
 Our current antibody pipeline includes the following targets: